lichtquanten/USP_los_angeles_unhoused_report/README.md

 “tidy_census_processing” contains a script for downloading and cleaning data downloaded from the US Census Bureau and CPI inflation data.
 After running all of the processing scripts, the “processing/output” folder will be filled with processed data.

+Use ```make all``` to run all processing scripts.
+This will create a folder called “processing/output” that contains all the processed data.
+You must have Docker installed to use this command.

+Note: You must have downloaded the LAPD data and placed the needed files in the import directory first for the LAPD processing script to succeed.

 ## Geo-matching